helium/HIP/0076-linear-lockup-curve.md

 - The position may be delegated to a subDAO or re-delegated to a different subDAO.

-At the end of the landrush, the duration of the 3x landrush multiplier is set to whatever the lockup duration of the position is.
-The duration of the landrush multiplier is counted from the moment of L1 transition.
+At the end of the landrush, the duration of the 3x landrush multiplier is set to whatever the lockup duration of the locked HNT position is.

+The duration of the landrush multiplier is counted from the day at which the lockup was last set or extended during the landrush, or from the day of L1 transition in the case of validator stakes which were automatically rolled over to lockup positions and not extended during the landrush.

-After the landrush ends, the following rules apply to landrush positions:
+After the 7-day landrush period ends, the following rules apply to landrush positions:

 - The position may be split, but the landrush multiplier stays with the original position.
 The new position is not a landrush position and receives no 3x multiplier.